two-six/autoYT/README.md

 ./videos/2023_06_21/Fireship/PHP will make you poor StackOverflow 2023 Results.webm
 ```

-And finally you can use an `endless` mode.
-It'll run the download and remove videos automatically by running in a loop.
+And finally you can use an `endless` mode - `-e`.
+It'll download and remove videos automatically by running in a loop.
 It takes all of it's arguments from the config file.

 You can do more using autoYT.
 To list all of the available options use `-h` argument - `autoyt -h`